 Local law enforcement officials are investigating a report of a foot chase that gave way to gunfire Monday morning in the 500 block of State Street.

 According to Sgt.
 Tony Everett, public information officer with the Big Spring Police Department, the altercation involved several black, male suspects.

 MARTIN COUNTY — What is believed to have begun with an argument turned deadly during the weekend in Martin County, leaving one Lamesa man shot to death and a second on the run.

 According to law enforcement officials, the shooting was reported at 8:51 a.m.
 Sunday when a local resident called 911 to say that someone had been shot at their residence in the 3100 block of County Road D 3600 in central Martin County.

 The Big Spring Police Department reported the following activity between 7 a.m.
 Monday and 7 a.m. today:

-â€˘ KRISTI LYNN SIX, 40, of Midland, was arrested Monday on a charge of driving while intoxicated â€“ third or more offense.
+â€¢ EDUARDO RAMIREZ GALLARDO, 51, of 806 Ohio, was arrested Saturday on a charge of driving while intoxicated (open container) â€“ third or more offense.